Limitless-TCG/lotp-docs/developer/tournaments.md

 ## GET /tournaments
 Returns an array of tournaments, with some basic information for categorizing.
 Can be filtered by game or format.
 By default the 50 most recent entries are returned, that number can be changed with the *limit* query parameter.
+To access additional results, you can use the *page* parameter.

 #### Query Parameters
 All query parameters are optional.